IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-7-problems.markdown

     administrator to resolve the problem.
     ```

-    If this occurs, open the Streams Console from your browser:
+    If this error occurs, open the Streams Console from your browser:
-    1. Log in to the [IBM Cloud Dashboard](https://cloud.ibm.com)
+    1. Log in to the [IBM Cloud Dashboard](https://cloud.ibm.com).

-    2. Access the console through one of the following ways:

-      -   From the dashboard, click on your Streaming Analytics service
-          instance under Services.
-Then from the instance page, click
-          "Launch" to go to the console
+    2. From the dashboard, click on your Streaming Analytics service instance under Services.
+Then from the instance page, click "Launch" to go to the console.

-      Once you are logged in, opening the Console from Atom will work.
+    After you are logged in, opening the Console from Atom will work.

-      You can also find the console URL from the direct link available in the Atom Console pane.
+    **Tip:** You can also find the console URL from the direct link available in the Atom Console pane.
 Look for *Streaming Analytics Console URL*.

 2. Compiling an application fails with this message: